DNAstack/pacbio-trgt-pipeline/README.md

 ## Notes / To-Do's

 * Improve workflow by possibly adding an alignment step so that FASTQ can be an input.
 However, researchers cannot choose their own aligner
-* Fix the `repeat_id` in `inputs.json` to grep the ID in the `repeat.bed` file instead of feeding it a literal string
+* Improve workflow by changing `repeat_id` to grep the ID in the `repeat.bed` file instead of feeding it a literal single string in order to loop over TRVZ to generate multiple pile-up images
 * Include an output gcs path?
-* Remove gcs options in runtime block (i.e., preemptible)
-* Test on files other than the [tutorial files](https://github.com/PacificBiosciences/trgt/tree/main/example)
+* Find test on files other than the [tutorial files](https://github.com/PacificBiosciences/trgt/tree/main/example)
-* Docker file is found in [bioinformatics-public-docker-images](https://github.com/DNAstack/bioinformatics-public-docker-images/tree/pacbio-trgt/pacbio_trgt_tools/0.0.1) repo